 You took the GRE within the past two years and the results were exceptional.
 The GMAT was designed specifically for graduate business programs, and the GRE is more of a general studies test.
 Still, there is some evidence that test results are correlated.
 We’d rather you take the GMAT (some companies want to know how you did in the pre-interview stage) but may make an exception.
 This possible exception doesn’t apply to LSAT, MCAT, etc.

-Recently got a post-graduate degree in a technical discipline (STEM) from an accredited university.
+You recently got a post-graduate degree in a technical discipline (STEM) from an accredited university.
 You have some circumstance/condition that GMAC cannot or will not accommodate.
 Not sure what that might be, but document the problem and let us know about it.

 GMAT Fee Waivers